falconry/falcon/doc/index.rst

    Unconfirmed: AT&T, Marchex

 **S. Magrí**
-    I feel like I'm just talking HTTP at last... with nothing in the middle...
-Falcon seems like the 'requests' of backend.
+    I feel like I'm just talking HTTP at last, with nothing in the middle.
+Falcon seems like the *requests* of backend.

 **J. Legler**
     The source code for falcon is so good, I almost prefer it to